thomasngu0423/Android-Application-Reverse-Engineering/README.md

 adb shell pm list packages
 ```

-3. Download the frida server from https://github.com/frida/frida/releases (check the version)
+3. Download the frida server from https://github.com/frida/frida/releases (check the version) and push the file into the phone.
 ```
 adb push [frida server file] /data/local/tmp
 ```